Kaituna Maketu and Pongakawa Waitahanui

 How does this work fit with the Kaituna River Document?

 Te Maru o Kaituna River Authority is a co-governance forum established under the Tapuika Claims Settlement Act 2014.
 The forum is a joint committee of local iwi; Regional, Rotorua Lakes, Tauranga City and Western Bay of Plenty District Councils.
 A key role of Te Maru o Kaituna is to write a document that sets out how the mauri (life force) of the Kaituna River will be restored, protected and enhanced.
 The document is likely to replace the 2009 Kaituna River and Ōngātoro/Maketū Estuary Strategy.
 It will be developed at the same time as the community group helps to set limits for freshwater.
 Te Maru o Kaituna will provide guidance to Council on setting freshwater limits and it is expected that the forum will also work closely with the Kaituna/Maketū community group.

 Process and timeframes

-The Kaituna/Maketu and Pongakawa/Waitahanui catchment is one of the first catchments we’re working on and we hope to have new Plan provisions for the catchment in place by 2018.
+The Kaituna/Maketu and Pongakawa/Waitahanui catchment is one of the first catchments we’re working on and we hope to consult on new plan provisions for the catchment from 2018.